Rakaia River Salmon Fishing – Latest pics and Videos

 It is susceptible to rain in the mountains.
 The Rakaia River can flood quite suddenly following heavy rain in the Southern Alps even though the sky above the Canterbury Plains remains clear and blue.
 Occasionally anglers vehicles are lost to the river when they are caught out by a sudden dramatic rise in the river flow.

 Rising Rivers Warning

 Anglers must always keep a constant lookout for any rise in the river level which could see their 4wd stranded in the middle of the river.
 Vehicles being swept away is not uncommon following sudden heavy rain in the mountains.
-Watch out for sudden water discoloration that can also herald a sudden flood.
+Watch out for sudden water discolouration that can also herald a sudden flood.
 It is an awesome sight to see dirty brown water flowing from bank to bank across the entire length of the 1.6 km long SH1 bridge.

 There are also very good numbers of brown and rainbow trout in the Rakaia River.
-Down at the mouth where fishing pressure is greatest there are sea-run brown trout, salmon, mullet and during summer schools of kahawai in the surf.
+Down at the mouth where fishing pressure is greatest, there are sea-run brown trout, salmon, mullet and during summer schools of kahawai in the surf.

 Rakaia River Salmon Run

 The salmon runs are variable in both fish size and numbers from year to year.
 This of applies to all the salmon rivers in New Zealand’s South Island.
 Back in 1996, there was an enormous run of salmon into the Rakaia River.
 That year fish weighing in excess of 30 pounds were not uncommon.
 Since then returns have been patchy.